A-1 SPECIALIZES IN

 • They have oval, flattened bodies that resemble apple seeds.

-• They can’t fly, but can run quickly and disperse throughout a structure, much like roaches.
+• Can’t fly but can run quickly and disperse throughout a structure, much like roaches.

-- They feed at night using a piercing beak.
+- Mainly feeding at night using a piercing beak.
 These bites can cause an allergic reaction, producing red welts that look – and itch – like mosquito bites.

-- They prefer to feed on humans, but will feed on other animals, including pets such as dogs, cats and birds
+- Prefer to feed on humans but will feed on other animals, including pets such as dogs, cats, and birds

-- They can live for months without a blood meal – which means they can survive while you’re away on vacation or while an unoccupied home is waiting to be sold.
+- Can live for months without a blood meal – which means they can survive while you’re away on vacation or while an unoccupied home is waiting on the market.

-- Despite the fact that they feed on blood, they are not known to spread any diseases.
+- Although they feed on blood, they are not known to spread any diseases.
 However, they can cause health issues.

-- Loss of sleep is the most common effect of a bed bug infestation – along with the issues caused by sleep deprivation, such as (but not limited to):
+- Loss of sleep is the most common effect of a bed bug infestation – along with the problems caused by sleep deprivation, such as (but not limited to):

 – Inability to concentrate